Stamp Duty Calculator

 • 5% on the portion between £300,001 and £500,000

 If the property costs more than £500,000, you cannot claim first-time buyer relief and must pay standard rates on the entire purchase price.
+Check our comprehensive FTB guide or our first-time buyer complete guide for full eligibility details.

 Do You Qualify for FTB Relief?